ucg8j/new_years_resolve/README.md

 [Desiderata - A sagely prose poem](http://mwkworks.com/desiderata.html)

+> You are not the voice inside your head, you are the one that listens to it.
 ## Past Year's Reflections ##
 > ... you want to get the brain thinking about this stuff...
 You don't need to get into thorough detail yet, as that comes later.